oarepo/data-renderer/README.md

 ### Translating labels

 A function can be registered to create/translate labels.
-Set either a global labelTranslator when the module is initialized or a ``:labelTranslator`` prop containing function with the following definition:
+Set either a global labelTranslator when the module is initialized or a ``:labelTranslator`` prop containing function with the following layout:

-``func({label, context, definition, data, vue, paths, schema})``
+``func({label, context, layout, data, vue, paths, schema})``

 and returning the translated label or null if the label should not appear.
 The default implementation adds ':' after the label for ``inline`` schema.

-### Dynamic definition
+### Dynamic layout

-There might be cases when the definition of the object is not known in advance and the data (or a subtree of data) should be rendered as they are.
-In these cases the definition can be created "on-the-fly".
+There might be cases when the layout of the object is not known in advance and the data (or a subtree of data) should be rendered as they are.
+In these cases the layout can be created "on-the-fly".

-To use this feature, either do not pass ``definition`` at all or pass the known part of the definition and annotate the elements to be rendered dynamically as ``dynamic: true`` (or use the global ``dynamicDefinition`` option or prop).
+To use this feature, either do not pass ``layout`` at all or pass the known part of the layout and annotate the elements to be rendered dynamically as ``dynamic: true`` (or use the global ``dynamic`` option or prop).

 ### Links

-To render the value as a link, set the ``link`` property of the definition.
+To render the value as a link, set the ``link`` property of the layout.
 Allowed values:

   * ``true`` - render a router-link with ``to`` pointing to the passed ``:url`` prop